Your customers prefer self-service ordering and account management.

 No additional work for IT

-With the world transitioning to digital customer experience (CX), Blount International was lagging behind their peers.
+With the world transitioning to digital customer experience (CX), Oregon Tool was lagging behind their peers.
 They needed to launch and grow a new online channel for dealers & distributors.
-The catch: Blount couldn’t create any additional work for their IT department, so built-in SAP integration was essential.
+The catch: Oregon Tool couldn’t create any additional work for their IT department, so built-in SAP integration was essential.